davegill/wrf-coop/README_add_feature_test.md

 results upon completion.

 Only two files (currently) need to be modified.
-Once a large number of feature tests are added, then this file will be generalized.
+Once a large number of feature tests are added, then this README file will be updated.

+And possibly, "large number of tests" is defined as about two more. 🙂

 ### build.csh